Dr. Stephen Kokoska

 Biographical Sketch:

-Dr. Kokoska is a nationally endorsed consultant for The College Board, an Exam Leader for the grading of the Advanced Placement Calculus test, and is involved with calculus reform and the use of technology in the classroom.
+Dr. Kokoska is a nationally endorsed consultant for The College Board, is the Chief Reader for AP Calculus, and is involved with calculus reform and the use of technology in the classroom.
 He has written a Lecture Guide and Student Notes to accompany the calculus reform text by Ostebee and Zorn, and several graphing calculator manuals to accompany statistics and precalculus texts.
 Dr. Kokoska has given numerous presentations on graphing calculators and the Advanced Placement Calculus Test to area high school students and teachers.
-At Bloomsburg University he usually teaches courses in calculus and statistics, directs a summer math and science camp for academically talented middle school students, regularly works with Mathematica and TeX, and is busy writing an Introductory Statistics text to be published by WH Freeman.
+At Bloomsburg University he usually teaches courses in calculus and statistics, is Director of the Honors Program, regularly works with Mathematica and TeX, and recently had a textbook published by WH Freeman: Introductory Statistics: A Problem Solving Approach.

 For a complete vita, click here.